1-800-463-3000

 Teaching In-Person: Mondays, Tuesdays, Wednesdays, Thursdays

-Steve Gotlib's lesson focus is on theory, technique, and ear training in order to provide the student with a strong foundational understanding of their instrument.
-At the same time he emphasizes the importance of learning simple songs, melodies, and pieces that help to inspire and motivate students to practice.
+Steve Gotlib's lesson focus is on theory, technique, and ear training to provide students with a strong foundational understanding of their instrument.
+At the same time, he emphasizes the importance of learning simple songs, melodies, and pieces that help inspire and motivate students to practice.